 This material is durable and easy to maintain, so if you choose it, you won't need an update anytime soon.
 Copper and brass are also frequently featured in backsplashes.
 These metals evolve, as exposure to air and moisture can cause colour variations or attractive patterns.

 Looking for experts to install a kitchen backsplash?

 Fill out the form so that we can put you in contact with certified contractors from our network

-Also, clean the walls with a grease cutting soap to ensure the paint will properly adhere.
+Also, clean the walls with a grease-cutting soap to ensure the paint will properly adhere.
 If you love the paint more than you expected, it can also be used on the back of open shelves or as an entire accent wall!
-It is important to season the wall before use, as this prevents writing from getting stuck in the surface.
-In order to season, hold a piece of chalk lengthwise and cover the chalkboard surface.
+It is important to prepare the wall before use, as this prevents writing from getting stuck on the surface.
+To prepare, hold a piece of chalk lengthwise and cover the chalkboard surface.
 Wipe away with a dry paper towel and voila!
 The wall is ready for you to inscribe sweet nothings or to-do lists!

 source: Flickr, huriel becerra

 Stone is an alluring option for your home's backsplash.
 Most types of stone can be cut into various shapes for a beautiful backsplash tile.
 Honed marble is a popular choice.
 Consider layering a small piece of marble or creating a marble mosaic with some mixed tiles.
 This will give your kitchen a designer look that is professional and clean.
 You can create a more uniform effect with a large section of marble or granite.
 Stone tiles are very durable and versatile but need to be taken care of correctly.